Ryan Howard (The Office): Season 9

-In "New Guys", Kelly Kapoor moves with Ravi, her Indian-American pediatrician fiancé, to Miami, Ohio although she believes she is moving to Miami, Florida.
-Ryan follows her but claims it is for unrelated reasons.
+In "New Guys," Kelly Kapoor's Indian-American pediatrician fiancé, Ravi, accepts a job at Miami University of Ohio.
+She excitedly moves with him, mistakenly believing their destination to be Miami, Florida.
+Ryan follows her, but claims it is for unrelated reasons.

 Ryan returns in "Finale" to attend Dwight and Angela's wedding.
 Sitting next to Kelly and Ravi, it is revealed that he has had an infant son named Drake with a former girlfriend who abandoned them.
 Kelly and Ryan make flirtatious glances before Ryan gives a strawberry to his son, who has an allergic reaction, prompting Ravi to tend to Drake.
 Ryan tells Kelly that he gave Drake an allergic reaction to talk to her.
 The two quickly make out and say they want to start a new life with each other.
 Ryan and Kelly then run away from the wedding together.
 Having tended to Drake, Ravi sees that the pair are gone, and Kevin informs him as to what happened.
 Ravi tells Kevin to call social services, insisting that they will find a more suitable father.
 Nellie, wanting a child herself, takes Drake on the spot, later saying in a talking head that if Ryan wants the baby back, he can find her in Europe.